 Muslin needs to be slightly larger than the batting.

-Repeat the same process to make another 1 or 2 (depends how many you want to divide your purse organizer insert).
+- Repeat the same process to make another 1 or 2 (depending on how many you want to divide your purse organizer insert).

-Bend and fold the velcro side of the divider and attach it into the purse organizer insert.
+- Bend and fold the velcro side of the divider and attach it to the purse organizer insert.

-This complete the whole purse organizer insert with an adjustable divider.
+This completes the whole purse organizer insert with an adjustable divider.

 Put all your necessary belongings into the purse organizer insert for easy access, in and out of the bag.
-It is stable even if your bag is soft and slouchy, thus, it is good for heavier items such as camera and filled water tumbler.
+It is stable even if your bag is soft and slouchy; thus, it is good for heavier items such as a camera and filled water tumbler.

 Me holding the bag with the organizer insert in the tote hobo bag during a recent trip to Taiwan, soaking my feet in the hot spring water.